allwin199/raffle-foundry/README.md

 -   [Documentation](https://docs.chain.link/chainlink-automation/compatible-contracts)

 -   Go to [automation.chain.link](https://automation.chain.link/new) and register a new upkeep.
 Choose `Custom logic` as your trigger mechanism for automation.
-Your UI will look something like this once completed:

 ## Estimate gas